kablamo/vim-git-log/README.md

 http://gitready.com/advanced/2011/10/21/ribbon-and-catchup-reading-new-commits.html

-I also wrote [git-ribbon](https://github.com/kablamo/git-ribbon), a little Perl script with pretty much the same purpose.
+I also wrote [git-ribbon](https://github.com/kablamo/git-ribbon), a little Perl script that does pretty much the same thing but from the commandline.